sndpgm/analytics-sandbox/_sources/api/sandbox/model_selection/_search/index.rst

    :param n_estimators: Number of gradient boosted trees.
 Equivalent to number of boosting rounds.
    :type n_estimators: int, default=1000
-   :param scoring: Which metric to use in evaluating the precision of cross validated estimator using `Optuna`.
+   :param scoring: Which metric to use in evaluating the precision of cross validated estimator.
    :type scoring: str, default="mse"
+   :param early_stopping_rounds: Activates early stopping.
+Validation metric needs to improve at least once in
+                                 every **early_stopping_rounds** round(s) to continue training.
+Requires at least one item in **eval_set** in :py:meth:`fit`.
+                                 The method returns the model from the last iteration (not the best one).
+If there's more than one item in **eval_set**, the last entry will be used for early stopping.
+If there's more than one metric in **eval_metric**, the last metric will be used for early stopping.
+                                 If early stopping occurs, the model will have three additional fields:
+                                 :py:attr:`best_score`, :py:attr:`best_iteration` and
+                                 :py:attr:`best_ntree_limit`.
+   :type early_stopping_rounds: int or None, default=None
+   :param verbosity: The degree of verbosity.
+Valid values are 0 (silent) - 3 (debug).
+   :type verbosity: int or None, default=None
    :param cv:
               Determines the cross-validation splitting strategy.
 Possible inputs for cv are: